Arctic Road-trip -Packing our Diamond in the Rough

 Cathy and I have experienced summer snow storms in Yellowstone and Jasper.
 And on this trip we will be at Banff, Glacier, and Denali, as well as Inuvik and Tuk in the far North.
 So snow and cold is a real possibility.
 On the other hand, we have lived in the West and know it can get really hot at times.
 And we are doing a wide range of activities – a semi formal wedding in Whistler, city time in Anchorage, Calgary, Edmonton and Saskatoon, several days off-grid, mountain hiking and of course camping.
 So prep’ing equipment and clothing is taking some real thought.

-We spent a lot of time over the last week and especially this weekend, and we have 95% of everything put together.
-All we need to do now is fit it all in!
+We spent a lot of time over the last week and especially this weekend and we have 95% of everything put together.
+All we need to do now is pack our teardrop and hope it all fits.
 We leave Thursday morning for Pancake Bay Provincial Park (amazing beach on Lake Superior) near the Sault.

 Discover more from Travel with Cathy and Joe